surajiitd/NVIDIA_Jetson_Inference/digital_heritage_project_demo_SLAM/README.md

 ## Digital Heritage app.

-# ORB-SLAM2 Setup on NVIDIA Jetson AGX Xavier
+# ORB-SLAM2 Setup on NVIDIA Jetson AGX Xavier (For Monocular Cameras Only)
+**for now, later we will do it for RGB-D cameras as well

 This guide outlines the steps to set up ORB-SLAM2 on NVIDIA Jetson AGX Xavier, integrating it with NVIDIA Jetson Inference and using Pangolin for visualization.